fnl/syntok/README.rst

 History
 =======

+-operate  **1.0.2** hyphen joining only should happen when letters are present; squash escape warnings
 - **1.0.1** fixing segmenter.analyze to preserve "n't" contractions, and improved the README and Tokenizer constructor API
 - **1.0.0** initial release